harlessmark/fast-food-face-off/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to [Alex Pugia](https://github.com/jasminnancy) for originally writing the frontend with plain Javascript.